Valentin-42/Valentin-42.github.io/_posts/2024-01-12-Internship@SpaceApplicationsServices.md

   show_overlay_excerpt : true

 ---
-# Projects
+# Projects I contributed to:

+## **Project 1: EMRS**

-**Project 1:** EMRS (ESA’s program “European Moon Rover System (EMRS)” is the first iteration of a European mobile robotic platformexpected to operate on the Moon surface by 2030.
+EMRS (ESA’s program “European Moon Rover System (EMRS)” is the first iteration of a European mobile robotic platformexpected to operate on the Moon surface by 2030.

 - Integration and routing
 - PCB design